datacamp-content-public/Highcharter-for-Finance/slides/chapter_1_cc9767f391d9266e7fb9b1e7fbe28dc0.md

 `@script`
-Have a look at the tibble and notice it has 3 columns: a column called date that holds the date of each observation, a column called 'ETF' that holds the name of the ETF, a column called price that holds the price.
-When we visualize this tibble with highcharter (or indeed any data vis library), we need to explicitly tell highcharter which column to use for our x axis data and which for our y axis data.
+Notice it has 3 columns: a column called date that holds the date of each observation, a column called 'ETF' that holds the name of the ETF, a column called price that holds the price.
+When we visualize this tibble with highcharter we need to explicitly tell highcharter which column to use for our x axis data and which for our y axis data.
 It won't 'just know' that date goes on the x-axis because sometimes it won't.
 If, for example, this weren't a time series, there might not be a column called date.

 ---